massalabs/station/README.md

 Note: you can change `main` to a tag or a commit value if needed.

-That's it, thyra-server is installed in '$HOME/go/bin/' dir.
+That's it, thyra-server is installed in '$HOME/go/bin/' dir and you can use it by executing `thyra-server` in your terminal.

+### ... access a website stored on the Massa blockchain ?

+Prerequisite: Having a running thyra-server application on your machine.

+To access the website you need to go to http://localhost:8080/website?url=<address of the website>.
+For instance, to access flappy text stored on the blockchain, click the following link: http://localhost:8080/website?url=A1aMywGBgBywiL6WcbKR4ugxoBtdP9P3waBVi5e713uvj7F1DJL.

 ## Additional information